Xiaopengli1/Scenario-Wise-Rec/README.md

 ```

 ## Usage
-We provide examples for users.
-See `/examples/multi_domain_ranking/`, and dataset samples are provided in `/examples/multi_domain_ranking/data`.
+We provide running scripts for users.
+See `/scripts`, and dataset samples are provided in `/scripts/data`.
 You could directly test it by simply do:
 ```sh
 python run_ali_ccp_ctr_ranking_multi_domain.py --model star
 ```
-For Full-Dataset Download and test, refer to the following steps.
+For Full-Dataset download and test, refer to the following steps.

 ### Step 1: Full Datasets Download

 Four Multi-Scenario/Multi-Domain Datasets are provided.
-See the following Table.
+See the following table.

 | Dataset                                                                                          | Domain  Number | Users | Items | Interaction |    Download     |
 |:-------------------------------------------------------------------------------------------------|:---------------|:------|:-----:|:-----------:|:---------------:|